BA, Urban Studies, Columbia University, USA

 Peter Younkin is an assistant professor of Strategy & Organization in the Desautels Faculty of Management at McGill University.
 He joined the faculty in 2010 after earning a PhD. in Sociology from the University of California, Berkeley.

 This work extends prior research on the emergence and evolution of industries.
 In particular, his dissertation examined the U.S. pharmaceutical industry to understand the role of technological, political, and social change in shaping the organization of the modern industry.
 This work has resulted in papers exmaining what distinguishes transformative from non-transformative shocks to a market, the diffusion of "bad ideas", and the use of scientific controversy to mitigate change in the market for prescription drugs.

-His research has been published in Organization Studies and California Management Review, presented at the Academy of Management and American Sociological Association meetings, and featured in multiple popular outlets, like The Atlantic, Huffington Post, and Forbes.
+His research is published or forthcoming in Administrative Science Quarterly, Management Science, Organization Studies and California Management Review.
+Early drafts of this work have been presented at the Academy of Management and American Sociological Association meetings, and the findings have been featured in multiple popular outlets, like The Atlantic, Salon, Huffington Post, and Forbes.

 In 2012, he was the recipient of the Distinguished Teaching Award for the Desautels Faculty of Management.